 WHAT IS SMARKETING?
-AND HOW CAN IT DRIVE GROWTH?
+CAN SALES AND MARKETING INTEGRATION DRIVE GROWTH?

-5 key benefits of sales and marketing working together (Source HubSpot)
+Key benefits of sales and marketing integration (Source HubSpot)

 - 65% of businesses with a documented sales and marketing SLA see higher return on investment from their inbound marketing initiatives.